 7. Are there petrol stations along the way?
 Do you know of any motorcycle repair shops along the route or in the area?

-Fill up in Montagu, Laingsburg, Sutherland (pumps closed on a Sunday and after 13;00 on Saturdays, but for a small extra fee you can convince the manager to help with some juice.
-He lives right across the pumps), Prince Alfred Hamlet and you’ll be ok to get home.
+Fill up in Montagu, Laingsburg, Sutherland (pumps closed on a Sunday and after 13:00 on Saturdays, but for a small extra fee you can convince the manager to help with some juice.
+He lives right across the pumps), Prince Alfred Hamlet and you’ll be okay to get home.